 While we opened our door to terminallyill patients back in 1995, our story started three years earlier.
-At the behest of then Permanent-Secretary of Health, Dr Kwa Soon Bee, both our co-founders, Dr Seet Ai Mee and Dr Jerry Lim came together to register the hospice as a charity in strides in the past 30 years.
-Originally, we were supposed to be located at Dover Road, but our location was met with opposition from the public to build a hospice next to a campus and we were allocated another plot of land at our current place - Jalan Tan Tock Seng.
-The timing could not be any apt as we relocate to the Integrated Care Hub @ HealthCity Novena at the end of 2023 and continue to write new chapters in our new home.
+At the behest of then Permanent-Secretary of Health, Dr Kwa Soon Bee, both our co-founders, Dr Seet Ai Mee and Dr Jerry Lim came together to register the hospice as a charity in

-November 1992 and rallied like-minded

-palliative care experts and policymakers

-in starting Singapore's first purpose-built
+November 1992 and rallied like-minded palliative care experts and policymakers in starting Singapore's first purpose-built hospice.